francesctr4/SplitScreen/index.md

 ## How could we theoretically code a Split Screen?

+Theoretically, to code a Split Screen, it would be enough to multiply the number of elements on screen by the number of cameras needed, and then rearrange the cameras to show them equally on screen.

 ![Split Screen Utopia](https://user-images.githubusercontent.com/99948892/227253435-7ecc7063-1216-4c2a-a99c-e8b1f146c209.png)

+But in SDL2, it is not so easy...

 ## In SDL2 we have to look for another way

 ### We can’t create multiple renderers.
 ### We can’t create multiple cameras.
 ### We can’t create multiple viewports.

+At least, we can't create multiple elements directly, by simply declaring them.
+We have to take into account that SDL only supports 1 renderer, and multiple cameras and viewports can be supported, but only if we code them carefully

 ## Then, how can we program a Split Screen in SDL2?